 Before affixing the base cabinet to the wall, rotate the legs to adjust the height, making sure all the units are level.
 Once the height matches the marking line, the other units, and is level in all directions, then use the appropriate fittings to secure cabinet to the wall.

 Hints and Tips

-- Do not screw cabinets tight to wall until levels of adjoining cabinets are checked
+- Do not screw cabinets tight to wall until the levels of any adjoining cabinets are checked

 - Drill holes for pipes before installing the sink cabinet

-If the kitchen is fitted with three worktops i.e. one at the end and the other two running at right angles to it, you will need to install the end one first.
+If the kitchen is fitted with three worktops i.e. one at the end and the other two running at right angles to it in a ‘U’ shape, you will need to install the end one first.